mitmath/1806/summaries.md

 Began explaining determinants and their properties.
 Considering how central a role determinants play for the 2×2 and 3×3 matrices you probably encountered before 18.06, you may be surprised that we didn't get to determinants until now.
 The fact of the matter is that determinants play a much less important role in applied linear algebra for larger matrices — with a few exceptions, most things that you would want to use determinants for can be done more effectively in other ways.
 They are a useful *conceptual* tool, however, especially for thinking about eigenvalues.

-**Further reading:** Strang, section 5.1; video [lecture 18](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-18-properties-of-determinants).
+**Further reading:** Pseudoinverse: Strang, section 7.4 and [video lecture 33](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-33-left-and-right-inverses-pseudoinverse/).
+Determinants: Strang, section 5.1 and video [lecture 18](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-18-properties-of-determinants).
 (We will mostly skip Strang, section 5.2 and 5.3, because the formulas in those sections are nearly useless in computational settings for large matrices, as explained in the notebook.)

 ## Exam 2 (Oct 26, 11am in 54-100)